Is your financial data telling the whole truth?

 - Sign off on the reconciliation: Once approved, make necessary changes in the records and save them.

-Since reconciliation is prone to errors, let’s take a look at some common errors you need to avoid.
+Since reconciliation is prone to errors, now let’s take a look at some common challenges.

 It can happen due to: